Ty France Player Props: Mariners vs. Diamondbacks

 Ty France At The Plate

-- In 29 games this season (29.3%), France has picked up an RBI, and in seven of those games (7.1%) he had more than one.
+- In 29 games this season (29.0%), France has picked up an RBI, and in seven of those games (7.0%) he had two or more.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.